NoridelHerron/NoridelHerron/README.md

 ## Featured Projects
 ### [Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation](https://github.com/NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation)
 ## Project Status:
-Forwarding is now working correctly, and the design is still in progress.
-Documentation updated!
+### Current Status:
+- Forwarding logic implemented and verified
+- DATA_MEM updated to synchronous read/write following FPGA BRAM best practices
+- Documentation updated with debugging strategies and design choices
-Next steps:
+### Next steps:
 - Implement NOP insertion for stalling
 - Add branch and jump instruction support
-- Then, if you have suggestions or challenges, I’d love to take them on If not, I’ll move forward with integrating shared memory, with the goal of visualizing and comparing the behavior of two different CPU architectures side by side.
+- Then, if you have suggestions or challenges, I’d love to take them on
+- Longer term: integrate shared memory and visualize/compare behavior of multiple CPU architectures side by side

+## Archive Repos (Earlier Work)
+The following repositories are older versions of individual pipeline stages.
+➡️ My latest and integrated CPU is in the main pipeline repo.
+However, some notes — especially on randomized testbench design — may still be useful to others learning VHDL and CPU architecture:

 ### [INSTRUCTION_FETCH](https://github.com/NoridelHerron/INSTRUCTION_FETCH)
 VHDL implementation of the Instruction Fetch stage for a custom RISC-V pipeline CPU.
 Includes program counter, instruction memory interface, and testbench validation.